intel/neural-compressor/rfcs/auto_round_to_tgi.md

 We would like to contribute this quantization algorithm to TGI to enable users to:

 1. Quantize a floating model using Auto-Round.
-2. Perform inference using the quantized model.
+2. Perform inference with an AutoRound-quantized model.

 ### 1. Quantize Floating Model Using Auto-Round